 1990 Outstanding Contributions in a Selected Area of Research

-Larry D. Bowers will receive the 18th AACC Award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research.
+Larry D. Bowers will receive the 18th the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research.
 This award is sponsored by Roche Diagnostic Systems.

 Dr. Bowers was born in York, PA, in 1950.
 He received an A.B. in chemistry in 1972 from Franklin and Marshall College in Lancaster, PA, where he was awarded the W. E. Weisgerber Award in Chemistry.
 He participated in a National Science Foundation Undergraduate Research Program at Ohio State University, which stimulated his interest in bioanalytical research.
 As an undergraduate, he carried out research projects on the electrochemistry of vitamin K and the electron transport process in cytochrome c.
 His graduate work was in analytical chemistry at the University of Georgia under the direction of Peter W. Carr; he received his Ph.D. there in 1975.
 The fundamental aspects of his graduate work formed the basis of a well-regarded book, Immobilized Enzymes in Analytical and Clinical Chemistry.
 Dr. Bowers was a postdoctoral fellow in the Department of Clinical Pathology at the University of Oregon Health Sciences Center from 1975 to 1977, training with the late Jack Aitchison and Robert Swanson.
 Under Dr. Aitchison’s mentorship, he studied the application of gas chromatography and gas chromatography/mass spectrometry to clinical and forensic toxicology.